 These changes can be on a personal level: how you communicate with others and express your needs, how you maintain health and energy, how you use your leisure time, how you deal with disappointments...

 They can also be very practical: the systems you use that support you in doing your best work (which is what my conference talk on design revisions is all about), the software you use, the help you hire, your brand strategy, your marketing strategy, your pricing...

 “Good ideas” won’t get you far (or anywhere, really)

 Good ideas are cheap – you hear a dozen new ideas every morning before breakfast as you’re scrolling through your newsfeed.
 They don’t change you.
 They don’t turn you into a better person.

-- What your working hours are, and how you’ll confront members of your family who storm into your home office as you’re trying to focus on work (see my tips on that here)
+- What your working hours are, and how you’ll confront family members who storm into your home office as you’re trying to focus on work (see my tips on that here).

 - What you’re going to call yourself on your website, LinkedIn profile, author bios and in person (are you a writer, or a copywriter, or a content creation specialist?)

-- What your communication and payment policies are
+- What your communication boundaries and payment policies are.

-- What you’ll do when clients start messing with your process
+- What you’ll do if clients start messing with your process.

 - What online profiles you’ll delete because they’re diminishing your brand (think UpWork, Fiverr, 99designs and similar.)